 Supporting Document for a Resubmission - 2 page limit

-Notice: resubmissions of prior applications to the AHA Innovative Research Grant program are not accepted.
+Notice: resubmissions of prior applications to the AHA Innovative Research Grant program and the Collaborative Sciences Award are not accepted.

-If your application is a resubmission of an application unfunded in a previous AHA cycle (National or affiliate), you must create a document to explain the changes.
+If your application is a resubmission of an application unfunded in a previous AHA cycle (Association-wide or affiliate), you must create a document to explain the changes.

 It is essential that you comply exactly with the association's format/type requirements and page limit listed below.

-- Create a Word-processed document.
+- Create a Word document.
 Convert your document to Portable Document Format (PDF); only PDF files will be accepted.

 - Document must be single spaced.